FluxML/Flux.jl/README.md

 m(randn(784)) #> [0.101, 0.101, 0.099, 0.100, ...]
 ```

 What if we need a custom layer?
-Here's one equivalent to `Dense` above:
+Here's one equivalent to `Affine` above:

 ```julia
 # Simple Julia type with two fields – @net defines some extra methods like the